zefrenchwan/nodz/README.md

 * Sort of jupyter interface to use that DSL
 * Event based changes on graphs, apache kafka sounds like a good option
 * Distibute calculation (but, a huge amount of work)
+* graph data visualization using a dedicated server (cross project, using d3.js ?)

 ## Implementation details